Bill-Nye-TheGuy/Capstone-Docker/README.txt

 Steps to rebuild:
 	1.Clone the repository.
-	2.Create free accounts on Google Cloud and setup a new project with all defaults.
+	2.Create free account on Google Cloud and setup a new project with all defaults.
 	3.Install Google Cloud SDK
 	4.Run 'gcloud init'
 		1. Select your project